 Managing campaign evaluation

-In the Campaign Evaluation section of your Application, you can decide the order and mode in which the Rule Engine evaluates your campaigns.
+In the Campaign Evaluation section of your Application, you can decide the order, scope, and mode by which the Rule Engine evaluates your campaigns.

-To view the Campaign Evaluation page and manage how campaigns are evaluated, create at least 2 campaigns.
+To view the Campaign Evaluation page and manage how campaigns are evaluated, create at least two campaigns.

-Here, you can create evaluation groups, add campaigns into them, and select the evaluation mode by which triggered campaigns (campaigns that have at least one successful rule) in each group are applied.
+Here, you can create evaluation groups, add campaigns into them, and select the evaluation scope and evaluation mode by which triggered campaigns (campaigns that have at least one successful rule) in each group are applied.

 After you set up the campaign evaluation page according to your campaign strategy, add each new campaign to the correct campaign evaluation group.
 You should update the campaign evaluation tree only if you change your strategy or add more use cases.